SPAN Data Logging for Inertial Explorer

 Requirement: User must first set the two lever arm values using SETINSTRANSLATION ANT1, SETINSTRANSLATION ANT2.

-Rover
+Rover only

 Satellite range information for the secondary GNSS antenna.

 Required for: GPB file creation for the secondary antenna.
-This is not required in the default workflow but can be useful for troubleshooting and computing the moving baseline vector in GrafNav software.
+This is not required in the default workflow, but can be useful for troubleshooting and computing the moving baseline vector in GrafNav software.

-Alternative: RANGE_1B
+Alternative: RANGECMPB_1

-Wheel Sensor (Distance Measurement Instrument – DMI)
+Wheel sensor (Distance Measurement Instrument – DMI)

 Wheel Sensor Logs